Variable Scopes

 They gotta exist somewhere!

-In the BoxLang language, there are many persistence and visibility scopes that exist for variables to be placed in.
-These are differentiated by context: in a class, in a function, tag, thread or in a template.
-All BoxLang scopes are implemented as structures or hash maps of key-value name pairs.
-The default scope for variable storage is called variables
+In the BoxLang language, many persistence and visibility scopes exist for variables to be placed in.
+These are differentiated by context: in a class, function, tag module, thread, or template.
+These scopes are Java maps but enhanced to provide case-insensitivity, member functions and more.

 variables

-- The default or implicit scope where all variables are assigned to.
+- The default or implicit scope to which all variables are assigned.

 variables